DivineMC/Website/docs/dev/contributing.md

 ### My commit doesn't need a build, what do I do?

-Well, quite simple: You add `[ci skip]` to the start of your commit subject.
+Well, quite simple: You add `[ci-skip]` to the start of your commit subject.

 This case most often applies to changes to files like `README.md`, this very file (`CONTRIBUTING.md`), the `LICENSE.md` file, and so forth.